Science

 Panel Recommends New Breed of Assessments for Science and Learning

-Instead, to gauge student learning, the panel recommends that states obtain feedback from three sources.
-One is ongoing, classroom-based, or "formative," assessments, which would draw students into building and refining scientific models, generating and analyzing data, and creating oral and written arguments about what they're learning.
+- Classroom-Based Assessments: Ongoing "formative" assessments that draw students into building and refining scientific models, generating and analyzing data, and creating oral and written arguments about their learning.

 The Wayne County Mathematics and Science Center at Wayne RESA works with individuals and groups from the community to support our work.
 These include business, industry, cultural institutions and universities.
 These partnerships promote improved math and science education.